Alcaro/misctoys/lazinessbugs.md

-Not reported due to (1) requiring a CLA full of legalese I can barely read (2) the public sample CLA (which I assume is accurate) requiring my real name, signature, postal address, and some other stuff I'm not too eager to give to the company behind the Windows 10 privacy scare (3) their privacy policy being an even bigger pile of even less leglible legalese (4) their privacy policy not even mentioning the obvious collection of personal information going on around those CLAs.
+Not reported due to (1) requiring a CLA full of legalese I can barely read (2) the public sample CLA (which I assume is accurate) requiring my real name, signature, postal address, and some other stuff I'm not too eager to give to the company behind the Windows 10 privacy scare (3) their privacy policy being an even bigger pile of even less legligible legalese (4) their privacy policy not even mentioning the obvious collection of personal information going on around those CLAs.

 (Sep 2015) [Reported but bot-rejected](https://github.com/dotnet/coreclr/pull/1644): Contribution